 Ioanna Yevgenyeva Ukraine

-Kiev, Ukraine… Fall 1941 – Isaak Brodski, a Jewish man, worked in a kiosk in Kiev.
+Kyiv, Ukraine… Fall 1941 – Isaak Brodski, a Jewish man, worked in a kiosk in Kyiv.
 In June 1941, after Germany attacked the Soviet Union, Isaak enlisted in the Soviet army.
 In September of that year, the Germans captured his unit; he was interned in a POW camp from which he escaped.
-Isaak made his way back to Kiev.
-When he arrived in Kiev, he was told that his wife and children had been evacuated to the East and that the Jews of Kiev were being killed.
+Isaak made his way back to Kyiv.
+When he arrived in Kyiv, he was told that his wife and children had been evacuated to the East and that the Jews of Kyiv were being killed at Babi Yar.

 He sought out Vladimir and Pelageya Savitski, customers from the kiosk, and asked if they would give him shelter.
 The Savitski family asked Nataliya Tkachenko and her nieces Lyudmila Zavorotnaya and Ioanna Yevgenyeva to assist in hiding Isaak.
 Both families opened their homes to Isaak and he would go from one home to another depending on the circumstances.

-In 1942, Nataliya’s home was denounced and searched, but Isaak escaped.
+In 1942, Nataliya and her family were denounced and and their home was searched, but Isaak escaped.
 Lyudmila convinced the police that no Jew had been hiding there.
 A few days later, Isaak reappeared, and both families continued to hide him.
 Ioanna would bring Isaak food and helped him move between the homes.

 In the summer of 1943, the prisoners in the Syrestski camp attempted an escape.
-Isaak managed to survive and lived to see the liberation of Kiev.
-He testified before the Soviet commission during the investigation of Nazi war crimes in Kiev.
+Isaak managed to survive and lived to see the liberation of Kyiv.
+He testified before the Soviet commission during the investigation of Nazi war crimes in Kyiv.
 He rejoined the Soviet army in 1944 and died in Poland.

-After the war Isaak Brodski’s wife returned to Kiev and sought out those who helped save her husband so she could thank them.
+After the war Isaak Brodski’s wife returned to Kyiv and sought out those who helped save her husband so she could thank them.
+Ioanna Yevgenyeva died years ago.